dresdner353/energyutils/GEN_REPORT.md

 * Electricity tariffs can be set using the --tariff_rate option and provided multiple times per separate tariff
 * Tariff intervals are defined using the --tariff_interval option that sets the start and end hour and maps to the named tariff rate
 * A FIT rate for microgen export may be set using the --fit_rate
+* A standing charge may be set via the standing_rate option.
+Note however that this value is the cost per hour.
+So divide any annual or monthly values accordingly to get the per hour equivalent.

 ## Example Run